anasali23/me/tips.md

 8. Tap on the first (or the one with maximum `seeds`) torrent.
 With movies, there are sometimes two different torrents, one with `1080p` resolution and another with `720p`.
 So, choose the one according to your needs and bandwidth (or Internet data pack).
 9. On tapping the item in list, the app will give you 3 options.
 Choose the option, **`Download with Torrent Client`**.
 This will open the Torrent Client (called `Flud`) we downloaded in Step 2.
 10. On this screen, just tap on the **`+`** sign on the `top right corner` and voila, your download should begin in about a minute.

+## Downloading an audiobook using Torrents
+I've written the below instructions assuming that you're not familiar with torrents and will execute the isntructions on a smartphone (and not a PC).
+Torrents are small files, and act like links that help you download files from the internet.
+So, to download something, you need it's link, or in our case it's torrent.
+However, to download files from a torrent, we need a special software (or app), known as a **`Torrent Client`**.
+So, to download something, we need it's torrent (we'll find it using a 'torrent' search engine), and then a Torrent Client  to download it.

+1. Download and install [this](https://play.google.com/store/apps/details?id=com.delphicoder.flud&hl=en_IN) Torrent Client.
+App's name is `Flud`.
+Give the permissions it asks for, generally just storage access.
+2. The Torrent Search Engine in this case is going to be [this](http://audiobookbay.net/) website.
+Sign up (it's free) on this website, and remember your login ccredentials.
+3. After you've successfully logged in, search for a book title, let's say `The Kite Runner by Khaled Hosseini`.
+So, you could type `the kite runner` or `khaled hosseni` in the search box. *Make sure you spell the title/author name correctly, else it might not work.*
+4. The website will display a list of results, choose the one you desire and click/tap on it. *Sometimes there are two different results with exactly the same title.
+In that case, you should first try the most recent upload.*
+5. On the book's page, ther will be a short description/synopsis of the title.
+And right below it will be a table (usually very long) that contains the details about the files to download.
+Scroll down towards the end of the table, and you'll find a row that'll read
+`Torrent Download:	Torrent Free Downloads | Magnet`
+6. Now, tap on `Magnet`.
+If you are logged in, soon a small Horseshoe magnet icon (U shape) will appear right next to `Magnet` (in the same row of table).
+Tap on it.
+This should open `Flud` (app from Step 1) automatically.
+On this screen, just tap on the **`+`** sign on the `top right corner` and voila, your download should begin in about a minute.
+>*Note: Sometimes the download doesn't begin right away or is very slow, I'd suggest you to be patient with it and wait at least for a day or two.*
+If stuck somewhere, you know how to reach me!
+Bye. :)